plusserver/collectd/README.md

 ### Feedback and Contact ###

-If you have Feedback, issues or questions please use issue tracker at Github page: https://github.com/Nexinto/collectd.
+If you have Feedback, issues or questions please use issue tracker at Github page: https://github.com/plusserver/collectd.

 For direct Feedback please contact: splunkapps@nexinto.com.

 This app was created by:

-Nexinto GmbH
+Plusserver GmbH
 Nagelsweg 33-35
 20097 Hamburg

 Telefon: +49 40-77175-0
 Telefax: +49 40-77175-519

-E-Mail: ITSolutions@nexinto.com
-Internet: www.nexinto.com
+Internet: www.plusserver.com